Home

 "B.L.
 Stryker" ....
 Tina (1 episode, 1990)

-- High Rise (1990) TV Episode (as Julie Ann Moore) ....
+- High Rise (1990) TV episode (as Julie Ann Moore) ....
 Tina

 Money, Power, Murder.
 (1989) (TV) ....
 Peggy Lynn Brady

-"I'll Take Manhattan" (1987) (mini) TV Series ....
+"I'll Take Manhattan" (1987) TV mini-series ....
 India West

 As the World Turns: 30th Anniversary (1986) (TV) ....
 Franny

-"The Edge of Night" (1956) TV Series ....
-Carmen Engler (unknown episodes, 1984)
+"The Edge of Night" ....
+Carmen Engler (1 episode, 1984)

 ... aka Edge of Night (USA: last season title)